 Part C: Refers to Medicare Advantage plans and is not to be confused with your primary Medicare coverage part A and B. Medicare Part C is simply a plan offered by private insurance companies that replaces your Original Medicare.

 With a Medicare Advantage plan, you receive your Medicare benefits through the plan.
 The plan replaces your Original Medicare.
 These plans come in the form of an HMO or PPO plan.
 You are required to abide by the restrictions of the plan such as only being able to get care from certain doctors and hospitals that are in the same network as the plan.

 Part D: is the part of Medicare that provides outpatient prescription drug coverage.
 Part D is provided by private insurance companies (Cigna, UHC/AARP, Humana).
 Part D is NOT offered through the government like Original Medicare Part A and B are.

-There are a few combination of ways to have a plan that either replaces your Medicare (Medicare Advantage) or works with your Medicare (Medigap) and of Part D. See the chart below for reference.
+There are a few combinations of ways to have a plan that either replaces your Medicare (Medicare Advantage) or works with your Medicare (Medigap) and of Part D. See the video above for reference.